Introduction:

 Biodiversity and Poor HRD initiatives:

 Despite these efforts, afforestation under these and other programmes, has not contributed to conservation of biodiversity since they have been dominated largely by promotion of exotic/ non-native species such as Acacia auriculiformis, eucalyptus and casuarinas.
 Despite the formation of Village Forest Committees and their capacity building, there has been no change in the biodiversity status of the afforested area under Joint Forest Management.
 This is largely due to the fact that the capacity building programmes have not focused on biodiversity aspects.
 Further, the focus has been only on forest ecosystems and other ecosystems have received minimal attention.
+Despite this scenario, biodiversity in forests and other ecosystems such as grasslands and agro-ecosystems continue to provide for the various requirements of local communities.
+Extensive studies conducted in the region show a high dependence of local communities on forest biodiversity for meeting the needs of food, fodder, medicinal plants, handicrafts and their livelihoods.
+Thus, conservation of biological diversity of Western Ghats is very crucial for local as well as global communities and environment.

 Top